LiroyvH/signal-export/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 It may at some point prompt you for the password of your Mac.
 Type it in and hit enter, note that you will NOT see anything happening whilst you type.
 No \*\*\*\*\* or anything.
+- Check if pip is installed by running: `sudo easy_install pip`
 - Once homewbrew is succesfully installed: to automatically download this script + dependencies and backup all your chats + also convert them to PDF; copy/paste this command to your Terminal and press enter:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/liroyvh/signal-export/master/MacEasyInstall.sh)"